-Once you open your DollarSavingsDirect Dollar Savings Account, you will fund the account with a linked checking account, which you can use to make future deposits and withdrawals.
+Once you open your DollarSavingsDirect savings account, you will fund the account with a linked checking account, which you can use to make future deposits and withdrawals.

 This account is technically not a traditional savings account; it is a money market savings account.
 But for bank customers, all you have to know is that it works pretty much like any other savings account and is FDIC insured.

-The VirtualBank eMoney Market account is particularly attractive in that it guarantees this interest rate for one year for new customers to VirtualBank.
+The VirtualBank eMoney Market account is particularly attractive in that it guarantees currently a 2.01 interest rate for one year for new customers to VirtualBank.
 This account is not fee-free.
 While it has no minimum balance, you must maintain a $100 daily minimum balance to avoid a $5 monthly service fee.

 IncredibleBank offers checking, savings, and CDs with generally competitive rates, but if you can muster up a $25,000 balance, you’ll qualify for an impressive 1.88 percent APY interest rate.
 Accounts with a balance below $25,000 earn 1.21 percent APY.

 Accounts require a $2,500 opening minimum balance, but you probably won’t be worried about that if you are chasing the high 1.88 percent APY interest rate that requires ten times that to get the top interest rate.

 This bank requires online banking and e-statements to avoid a $5 paper statement fee but has no other monthly maintenance fee.
 The account’s online banking options include a mobile app, bank-to-bank transfers and other useful features.

 CIT Bank, not to be confused with Citi Bank, offers the best money market interest rate for lower balance accounts with an impressive 1.85 percent.
 The account requires a $100 opening minimum balance.